 There are many different types of windows and they can be differentiated by both the glazing and the design.
-KLG Rutland offers both double glazing and triple glazing in our windows, with a number of different styles available:
+KLG Rutland offers both Nottingham manufactured double glazing windows and triple glazing windows, with a number of different styles available:

 Everyone’s home is different, which is why we can’t say for certain how much your new windows will cost until we’ve spoken to you about what you’re looking for.
 There are a number of factors involved that can make the price higher or lower.

 The price of double glazing will vary depending on how many windows you need installing and how big those windows need to be, but it’s always worth investing in over single glazing.